gourabp/ignite-kafka-streamer/README.md

 [23:15:41]   ^-- Baseline [id=0, size=2, online=2, offline=0]

-Following is the Kafka consumer logs from the Ignite Streamer.
+You should see Following the Kafka consumer config in the startup log of MyKafkaStreamer.
 .....
 [main] INFO org.apache.kafka.clients.consumer.ConsumerConfig - ConsumerConfig values:
 allow.auto.create.topics = true